 Spill reporting will be in accordance with PRO-4.9-37.
-All outdoor spills (fuel, glycol, etc.) that occur or are discovered outdoors, regardless of the volume, are to be reported.
+All outdoor spills (fuel, glycol, etc) that occur or are discovered outdoors, regardless of the volume, are to be reported.
 All spills that occur indoors must also be reported.

 The responsibilities of the different levels of reporting hierarchies are outlined below.
-(Telephone numbers for key individuals are provided in Appendix 1.
-Emergency Contacts List.)
-The following subparagraphs, 6.3.1.1, 6.3.1.2, 6.3.1.2.1, 6.3.1.3, and 6.3.1.4 appear in a checklist format to facilitate a stepwise verification of the reporting procedures.
+(Telephone numbers for key individuals are provided in the Emergency Contact List in Appendix 1.)
+The following subparagraphs, 6.3.1.1, 6.3.1.2, 6.3.2.3, and 6.3.1.4 appear in a checklist format to facilitate a stepwise verification of the reporting procedures.